csc301-2024-s/deliverable-1-37-edunexus/deliverables/D1/planning.md

 Persona 5: Mr. Epsilon Mwangi
   Demographics: 45-year-old, geography teacher who often conducts fieldwork with students in remote areas.
   Behaviors: Passionate about providing hands-on learning experiences but constrained by administrative tasks.
-  Needs: A mobile-responsive tool that allows for quick and easy report generation on-the-go, even in areas with unstable internet connectivity.
+  Needs: A offline tool that allows for quick and easy report generation on-the-go, even in areas with unstable internet connectivity.

 By considering a diverse range of personas, EduNexus is being designed to be a versatile and inclusive tool that can adapt to various educational settings and meet the needs of a broad spectrum of educators especially in underprivileged areas.